 If you ask what the best way to start a career in cybersecurity is, we would say that there is no one true path to begin your journey in the discipline.
 While getting a relevant degree is the first step, it is not the only eligibility criterion to kickstart your cybersecurity career path.

-If you are looking for an online course to becoming a certified Cyber Security Engineer, you can go for the upGrad Executive PG Programme in Software Development – Specialisation in Cyber Security.
+If you are looking for an online course to become a certified Cyber Security Engineer, you can go for the Advanced Certificate Programme in Cyber Security .
 The UGC-approved course is intended to help IT professionals and engineering graduates hone their soft skills and practical competencies required to excel in the field of cybersecurity.

 - Course Duration: 13 months with 400+ hours of content, 7+ case studies and projects, 10+ live sessions focused on industry-relevant skills.

 - Eligibility criteria: A relevant Bachelor’s Degree with a minimum of 50% marks (with or without coding experience).

 - Pocket-friendly payment options to suit your needs.

 - Choose between the Fresher course (0 to 1 year of experience) or the Mid-Senior level course (6+ years of experience) based on your career goals.

 - Earn a certification in cybersecurity from IIITB.